maksudpranto/maksud_pranto/index.md

 ---
 <br>
 **Title:**HELLO: An Android-based Mobile Application for Autism Individuals to Improve Socio-Communicational Learnability in Bangladesh– accepted by The 7th International Conference on Computer and Communications Management (ICCCM 2019) held in Bangkok, Thailand. <br><br>
 **Overview:**This Android application is built for autistic individuals to improve their daily tasks and communication skills.
-The entire application is in Bengali Language so that it is easier for the user to interact.<br>
+The entire application is in Bengali Language so that it is easier for the user to interact.<br><br>

 ---
 ## Strengths: